 Topics include the study of algebraic, logarithmic, and exponential functions; limits; continuity; techniques of differentiation; applications of the derivative (such as curve sketching); implicit differentiation and related rates; integration techniques; and applications of the definite integral.
 Emphasizes applications.
-Spring semester, even years.
-Prerequisite: MAT 145.
+Fall semesters.
+Prerequisite: MAT 145, or placement.